Western Illinois University: Television

-Transportation

-Go West Transit provides fare free bus service for students and residents throughout Macomb.

 Athletics

-Inspired by the surrounding “vast golden prairie strewn with purple coneflowers,” Western Illinois University adopted purple and gold as its official colors in 1902.
+Inspired by the surrounding "vast golden prairie strewn with purple coneflowers," Western Illinois University adopted purple and gold as its official colors in 1902.
 WIU is the only non-military institution in the nation with permission from the Department of the Navy to use the United States Marine Corps Official seal and mascot, the Bulldog.
-Colonel Rock and Rocky, are the university mascots representing “The Fighting Leathernecks”.
+Colonel Rock and Rocky, are the university mascots representing "The Fighting Leathernecks".
 Colonel Rock and Rocky were named after Ray "Rock" Hanson, a former WIU athletic director and former Marine.
 As of the Fall of 2009 the men's and women's teams were unified under the Leathernecks name.
 Previously, the women's teams and athletes at the school were known as Westerwinds.

-Western Illinois sports teams participate in the NCAA Division I Summit League.
-Western Illinois football competes in the Division I Football Championship Subdivision in the Missouri Valley Football Conference.
-Western Illinois University was a member of the Illinois Intercollegiate Athletic Conference from 1914 to 1970.
+Western Illinois sports teams participate in the NCAA Division I Ohio Valley Conference as of July 1, 2023.
+Western Illinois University was a member of the Illinois Intercollegiate Athletic Conference from 1914 to 1970, and a member of the Missouri Valley Football Conference through the 2023 season.

-Campus safety

-Western's Office of Public Safety started as Campus Safety and Security in 1956, replacing the security guard era.
-The department employs 24 full-time officers and operates 24 hours a day, seven days a week from Mowbray Hall on the WIU campus.
-In addition to routine patrol, OPS dispatches officers to the street on foot and bicycles, as well as in the residence halls nightly.
-Officers also perform such duties transporting money from campus buildings to local banks; providing security to athletic events and concerts; providing traffic control; providing transportation to the hospital; conducting building safety checks; hosting educational and safety-related programming; and supervising student patrol and emergency medical services on campus.